 We're presently rebranding for the first time ever.
 A new logo, pet friendly, Eco-Friendly and friendly faces are our main rebranding points.

 Thank you for taking the time to learn about the evolution of the Spot of Tea.
-We look forward to the next twenty seven years!
+We look forward to seeing what the next twenty seven years brings!

 Sincerely, Tony Moore, proud owner since 1994